 Office environments throughout Washington University in St. Louis’ campuses are major consumers of energy and materials and significant contributors to our waste stream.
 The Green Office Program is a framework and set of resources that has the potential to significantly reduce the environmental footprint of our university community.

-Presented by the Office of Sustainability and Resource Management, WashU’s Green Office Program aims to encourage offices across all WashU campuses to be champions of our university sustainability ethic.
+Coordinated by the Office of Sustainability and endorsed by Resource Management, WashU’s Green Office Program aims to encourage offices across all WashU campuses to be champions of our university’s sustainability ethic.

-The program is a point-based, self-assessment checklist with which offices can evaluate their current practices, set goals, and be recognized for their sustainable practices.
+Participation is initiated through a point-based, self-assessment checklist with which offices can evaluate their current practices, set goals, and be recognized for their sustainable practices.
 As participants complete the checklist, points are automatically tallied.
-When an office earns points above a set threshold, it will be certified as a Green Office.
+When an office earns points above a set threshold, it will achieve Green Office certification.

 How to Participate

-- Orient yourself and your office to the program by downloading and reviewing the Introduction to the Green Office Program (PDF).
+- Orient yourself and your office to the program by downloading and reviewing the Introduction to the Green Office Program (PPT).

-- Email your completed checklist to firstname.lastname@example.org.
+- Submit your checklist HERE.
 The Office of Sustainability will review your completed checklist and confirm your office’s certification level.

-The Green Office program has five levels of certification automatically calculated as you fill out the checklist.
+The Green Office program has four levels of certification automatically calculated as you fill out the checklist.
 After completing the checklist, the Office of Sustainability will confirm your certification level.

 - Platinum: 90 percent and above